As a parent or caregiver for a newborn baby, you’ve got a lot on your mind.

 How Is Plagiocephaly Treated?

-- Delays in motor skills development
+- Gross and fine motor skills development

-- Delays in language development
+- Language development

 - Learning and reading impairments